 Although low income people are working hard, they still don't earn enough to rent even a modest one bedroom apartment.
-The average full-time, 40-houra-week worker making minimum wage would need to earn more than \$20 an hour to afford a modest one-bedroom apartment by today's standards.
+The average full-time, 40-hour-a-week worker making minimum wage would need to earn more than \$20 an hour to afford a modest one-bedroom apartment by today's standards.
 This chapter looks at real life jobs in Thurston County, how much they earn, and how much apartment or house they can afford at that income.
-The assumptions for Tables 7-13 are described in Appendix B.